csteach441/csteach441.github.io/contact.md

 tags: general site social
 published: true
-summary: contact details for COMP 441, Spring 2018
+summary: contact details for COMP 441
 ---

 For course enquiries, please use one of the following contact options